stefantalpalaru/golib/README.md

 ##requirements

 - GCC with Go support (tested with gcc-4.9.2).
-You can build and use the library with Clang but you still need libgo from GCC.
+You can build and use the library with Clang but you still need to link against libgo from GCC.

 ##inspiration